carlesso/history-to-cloudwatch/DOCS.md

-# history-to-cloudwatch
+# History to Cloudwatch
-A simple Home Assistant add-on that periodically, at the top of the hour, sends sensor data to CloudWatch.
+This addon will send the data of you sensors to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) as metrics.

 ## Configuration
 * `sensors`: list of sensors to monitor, comma separated.
 Currently tested with temperature and humidity sensors.